How can I get the most from my electric car?

 - Keep your charging cables in the boot.
 You never know when you might need your cables or have the chance to grab a free charge.

 - Keep an eye on how much power you’re using.
-Most electric cars tell you how you’re driving on the dash so you can ease off and save money.
+Most electric cars tell you how you’re driving on the dash so you can ease off the accelerator pedal and save money.

 - Check out your local charge points or plan them out for long journeys on a charge point app or map.
-At the moment, there isn’t one payment system at all places, some take contactless cards, or you might need to download an app or get a plastic tag called an RFID (radio frequency identification) in advance.
+At the moment, there isn’t one payment system that covers all charge points, some take contactless cards, or you might need to download an app or get a plastic tag called an RFID (radio frequency identification) in advance.

 - Want even more miles on a charge?
 If your car has it, pop it on eco mode.

 - Out and about and using a rapid charger?
 It’s best to charge to around 80%.
-And don’t leave it plugged into rapid for hours, you’ll annoy anyone who wants a quick zap and go.
+And don’t leave it plugged into a rapid charger for hours, you’ll annoy anyone who wants a quick zap and go.
 Some chargers may also apply an "overstay fee" which can be costly.